 Step 2: Why do you want to invest?

-Let’s be honest – Everyone wants to be rich quickly and why not, we all want to be millionaires. but that thought of becoming rich quickly have made many people poor rather than rich!
+Let’s be honest – Everyone wants to be rich quickly and why not, we all want to be millionaires. but the thought of becoming rich quickly has made many people poor rather than rich!

 Knowing how you are planning to use the profits from your investments helps in determining the best investment product for you.

 For example, if you want to prepare for the education of your children, instead of investing in a risky stock you may want to have your investment secured in terms of PPF or debt mutual funds.

 If you’re simply preparing for a special occasion such as your wedding next year or a vacation out of the country, then it’s wiser to put your money in short-term, low-risk investments such as debt mutual funds.